-(In thousands) Years Ended December 31, 2012 2011 Balance at beginning of period \$ 40,078 \$ 42,807 Increases due to tax positions taken in the current year 8,349 3,303 Increases due to tax positions taken in previous years 8,051 3,415 Decreases due to tax positions taken in previous years (4,368) (7,833) Decreases due to settlements with taxing authorities (6,271) (1,559) Decreases due to lapse of statute of limitations - (55) Balance at end of period \$ 45,839 \$ 40,078
+(In thousands) Years Ended December 3 Unrecognized Tax Benefits 2013 2012 Balance at beginning of period \$ 45,839 \$ 40,078 Increases for tax position taken in the current year 9,454 8,349 Increases for tax positions taken in previous years 6,124 8,051 Decreases for tax position taken in previous years (638) (4,368) Decreases due to settlements with tax authorities (678) (6,271) Decreases due to lapse of statute of limitations (7,482) Balance at end of period \$ 52,619 \$ 45,839

-Pursuant to the Tax Matters Agreement between Clear Channel Communications and the Company, the operations of the Company are included in a consolidated U.S. Federal income tax return filed by Clear Channel Communications.
+Pursuant to the Tax Matters Agreement between Clear Channel Communications and the Company, the operations of the Company are included in a consolidated U.S. federal income tax return filed by Clear Channel Communications.
 In addition, the Company and its subsidiaries file income tax returns in various state and foreign jurisdictions.
-During 2012, The Company settled an examination in the United Kingdom and as a result of the settlement paid approximately \$7.2 million in tax and interest.
-During 2011, the Company settled several state tax examinations.
-As a result of the settlements, the Company paid \$1.6 million in additional tax and reversed the liabilities related to the settled tax years.
-The IRS is currently auditing the Company's 2009 and 2010 periods and the Company is awaiting an appeals conference meeting for its 2007 and 2008 pre and post-merger periods.
+During 2013, the Company reversed \$7.9 million in liabilities, inclusive of interest, as a result of the statute of limitations expiring in certain state and foreign jurisdictions.
+During 2012, the Company settled an examination in the United Kingdom and as a result of the settlement paid approximately \$7.2 million in tax and interest.
+All federal income tax matters through 2008 are closed and the IRS is currently auditing the Company's 2009 and 2010 periods.
 Substantially all material state, local, and foreign income tax matters have been concluded for years through 2005.